mehulagg/gitlab/doc/administration/gitaly/praefect.md

 Congratulations!
 You've configured an observable fault-tolerant Praefect cluster.

+## Required Firewall Rules

+Components of Gitaly Cluster will communicate with each other over a variety of routes.
+Your firewall rules must allow incoming traffic as outlined below:

+- GitLab Nodes
+  - Port 80/443 from Gitaly nodes
+  - Port 80/443 from external clients
+- Praefect Load Balancer
+  - Port 2305/3305 from GitLab nodes
+  - Port 2305/3305 from Gitaly nodes
+- Praefect Nodes
+  - Port 2305/3305 from Praefect Load Balancer
+  - Port 2305/3305 from Gitaly nodes
+- Gitaly
+  - Port 8075/9999 from Praefect nodes
+  - Port 8075/9999 from all Gitaly nodes including itself

 ## Distributed reads

 > - Introduced in GitLab 13.1 in [beta](https://about.gitlab.com/handbook/product/gitlab-the-product/#alpha-beta-ga) with feature flag `gitaly_distributed_reads` set to disabled.